-Articles of precious metals may also bear other marks provided that they are not confusingly similar to the mandatory or voluntary marks.
+Articles of precious metals may also bear other marks provided that they are not confusingly similar to the mandatory or discretionary marks.
 They must not give the consumer a false impression of the articles.
-Articles of precious metals may also bear marks used by other states, but they must not be misleading to consumers.
+Articles of precious metals may also bear marks used by other states, if they are not misleading to consumers.

 Articles made of materials other than precious metals may not bear marks that are used on articles of precious metals, not even marks that are confusingly similar to such marks.
-For example, brass rings bearing the mark 18k or 750 cannot be released onto the market before such marks are removed from the ring.
-As an exception, the responsibility mark may also be applied on items other than articles of precious metals (e.g. bronze jewellery, pewterware, and plastic bags).
-However, it cannot be applied on articles that might suggest that they are articles of precious metals.
+There is one exception to this rule – the responsibility mark used on articles of precious metals.
+A responsibility mark may also be applied to articles such as bronze jewellery, pewterware and plastic bags.
+However, a responsibility mark cannot be applied on articles that might suggest that they are articles of precious metals, based on their colour, for example.